 Driveway and Sidewalk Damage

 Driveways and sidewalks are expected to endure significant wear and tear.
-People often don’t pay attention to these landscape features other than to use them on a daily basis.
-However, when the driveway or sidewalk is damaged, and somebody slips and falls, they quickly come to realize they have a problem that needs to be addressed immediately.
+People often need to pay more attention to these landscape features to use them daily.
+However, when the driveway or sidewalk is damaged, and somebody slips and falls, they quickly realize they have a problem that needs to be addressed immediately.

 Clogged gutters may lead to uneven sidewalks and driveways.
 What do gutters have to do with these features?